First, Care for Yourself

 Tool #4: Communicating Constructively

 Being able to communicate constructively is one of a caregiver's most important tools.
 When you communicate in ways that are clear, assertive and constructive, you will be heard and get the help and support you need.
-The box below shows basic guidelines for good communication.
+The information below shows basic guidelines for good communication.

 - Use "I" messages rather than "you" messages.
 Saying "I feel angry" rather than "You made me angry" enables you to express your feelings without blaming others or causing them to become defensive.